amberstarlight/website/src/now/index.md

 In no particular order, the last few books I've read:

+- _A Brief History of Time_, by the late Stephen Hawking
 - _The Design of Everyday Things_ by Donald Norman
 - _The Transgender Issue_ by Shon Faye
 - _Uncomfortable Labels_ by Laura Kate Dale
 - _Trans Britain_ by Christine Burns

+## Work

+I'm a DevOps Engineer at <https://transformuk.com/>.
+That means I make the stuff that websites, applications, and other software runs on in _~the cloud~_, and how it gets built and deployed.

 [1]: https://nownownow.com/about
 [2]: https://mashable.com/article/log-off-touch-grass